skusunam/angular-todo/notes/QnA.md

         - Emits the '$viewContentLoaded' event
         - Run the `onLoad` attribute function, if provided

-2. We should never use $apply in our code unless there is some changes happening outside Angular.
+## 2. We should never use $apply in our code unless there is some changes happening outside Angular.
 Research more on why we have
    $apply when we use Parse service?
 A: Parse services return a promise which is not an Angular promise.
 So the data is getting outside Angular and one otpion is we call
    $apply manually (or) we can retur promise from Angular service api and resolve based on success or failure.
 Please look at `parseservice.js`.

+## 3. How do we refresh a page in Angular?
+A: Use $window.location object

+## 4. What is the easist way to return a promise to the caller where there is no Async involved?
+A: $q.when(true)